 Get Professional OT Device Security with Sepio’s HAC-1 Solution

-Ultimately, the challenge associated with hardware-based attacks is the lack of visibility; security controls and policy enforcement are ineffective if an enterprise doesn’t know what devices are operating in its infrastructure.
+Ultimately, the challenge associated with hardware-based attacks on OT is the lack of visibility; security controls and policy enforcement are ineffective if an enterprise doesn’t know what devices are operating in its infrastructure.
 Sepio’s HAC-1 solution provides a panacea to the gap in visibility by covering Layer 1 (the Physical Layer), offering complete asset visibility.
 By going deeper than any other solution, HAC-1’s Layer 1 visibility means no device goes unmanaged; the solution identifies, detects, and handles all IT/OT/IoT devices.
 Such visibility supports the solution’s policy enforcement mechanism and Rogue Device Mitigation feature, in which HAC-1 instantly detects any unapproved or rogue hardware, blocking such devices through an automated mitigation process carried out by third-party tools.
 The Zero Trust Hardware Access approach offered by HAC-1 provides protection at the first line of defense and prevents Zero Trust security protocols from getting bypassed.